jremington/UWB-Indoor-Localization_Arduino/README.md

 UPDATE 10/13/2024:
 1. A new version of Thomas Trojer's DW1000 library uploaded by Pizzolato Davide, reportedly with errors corrected for > 5 tags+anchors.
 Many changes were made to the library.
 Unfortunately I have not been successful to obtain ranging information from the original ESP32-UWB boards by MakerFabs.
 See issue #22.
 If anyone has successfully obtained ranges using this library, please contact me, or add comments to the issue thread.

-2. New algorithm for N>4 anchors uploaded, currently working for simulations (see folder trilateration_tests_C), now working on implementation with ESP32-UWB boards.
+2. New 3D positioning code for N>4 anchors uploaded, currently working for simulations (see folder trilateration_tests_C), now working on implementation with ESP32-UWB boards.

 WARNING 7/10/2023: There appears to be a problem with Thomas Trojer's DW1000 library that limits the number of anchors to four.